-As previously agreed to with GAO, in order to reach Fully Addressed, DHS must achieve and sustain a downgrade of its material weakness in financial systems security to a significant deficiency for two consecutive years.
-The Department has implemented continuous monitoring of progress against the remediation work plan, identifying critical milestones, addressing audit risks, and reviewing mitigation strategies.1
+As previously agreed with GAO, to reach Fully Addressed, DHS must achieve and sustain a downgrade of its material weakness in financial systems security to a significant deficiency for two consecutive years.
+The Department has implemented continuous monitoring of progress against the remediation work plan, identifying critical milestones, addressing audit risks, and reviewing mitigation strategies.

-OUTCOME A CTION PLAN Actions Projected Date Actual Date Reason for change/notes Achieve and sustain "significant deficiency" status or less for two consecutive years (i.e., FY 2028 and 2029).
-November 2029 Targeting a Fully Addressed rating.
+OUTCOME ACTION PLAN Actions Projected Date Reason for Change/Notes Achieve and sustain "significant deficiency" status or less for two consecutive years (i.e., FY 2028 and 2029).
+November 2029 Targeting a Fully Addressed Rating.
 The independent auditor will issue its report for FY 2029 in November 2029.
-Adjusted date - IT deficiencies are taking longer to address than originally anticipated.
+Adjusted date as IT deficiencies are taking longer to address than originally anticipated.
 Complete actions to address five (5) recommendations contained in the OIG FY 2019 FISMA report (OIG-20-77).
-Q1 FY 2022 September 2021 Recommendations 1 and 3 are open and resolved, recommendation 2 is open and unresolved, and recommendations 4 and 5 are closed and resolved.
+April 2024 OIG closed recommendations 1 and 3 on March 14, 2024.
+OCIO is submitting documentation to close recommendation 2 in April 2024.
+Recommendation 2 is open and resolved, and recommendations 1, 3, 4 and 5 are closed and resolved.